 Often, our biggest obstacles to success are internal rather than external.
 The beliefs that we hold about our self, our abilities and what is acceptable for us to aspire to or attain have a huge amount of influence over the way we think about and handle our money.
 If we’re not careful, these beliefs can undermine our best intentions and our best efforts and lead to a cycle of self-sabotage that we’re often completely unaware of.
 Taking the time to examine the beliefs we hold in connection to money, wealth and rich people, and asking our self if reframing some of those beliefs might help us reach our goals, can be a very powerful catalyst for change.
 Ditching old beliefs that didn’t serve me and adopting new ones that do has been one of the most effective things I’ve done in my own financial journey and it’s something I encourage clients to do too.

-In all aspects of life, there is comfort to be found in the familiar and it’s natural to resist making a change in favour of maintaining the status quo.
-However, when being “comfortably uncomfortable” finally gets to be not good enough, creating a catalyst through a adopting a new motivator, a new habit or a new belief might just spark the change that you need.
+In all aspects of life, there is a comfort to be found in the familiar and it’s natural to resist making a change in favor of maintaining the status quo.
+However, when being “comfortably uncomfortable” finally gets to be not good enough, creating a catalyst through an adopting a new motivator, a new habit or a new belief might just spark the change that you need.